hdeiner/aec-infrastructure/README.md

 Outputs:

-addresses = [
+jenkins_address = [
-    ec2-54-152-234-84.compute-1.amazonaws.com
+    ec2-34-203-188-4.compute-1.amazonaws.com
 ]
+student_addresses = [
+    ec2-54-164-91-148.compute-1.amazonaws.com
+]
 ```
-6. Transfer all output addressess into infrastructure.feature for
+7. Transfer all output addressess into infrastructure.feature for
 testing, as well as for informing students of what their machine's
 URL will be.
 On the command line, test the infrastrusture with
 ```
 mvn test
 ```
-7. Students log on to their machine at port 8080 and a guacamole uri.
+8. Students log on to their machine at port 8080 and a guacamole uri.
 For example, a student would point their browser to
 ```
 http://ec2-54-152-234-84.compute-1.amazonaws.com:8080/guacamole
 ```
-8. Log on with USERNAME and PASSWORD.
+9. Log on with USERNAME and PASSWORD.
+10. It is assumed that you know how to use and configure Jenkins.
+Point your browser to the URL:8080 created and provisioned by Terraform.
+You will have to ssh into the Jenkins server once to supply the secret password to the browser.
-9. When the infrastructure is no longer needed, destroy the
+11. When the infrastructure is no longer needed, destroy the
 infrastructure on the command line with
 ```
 terraform destroy
 ```
-10. You will have to type in "yes" and should see things like:
+12. You will have to type in "yes" and should see things like:
 ```
 Do you really want to destroy?
   Terraform will delete all your managed infrastructure.